frederic-perez/AmE-dictionary/data/dictionary.md

 __fall into place__
 __fall off the back of a truck__ _idiom_ Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone's) possession without being paid for.
 __fall out of love__
+__fall out__ _idiom_ :dart: __5__ To have one's relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they're not talking to each other at all._
 __fall over__ _v_
 __fall short__ _v_ :six: To fail to achieve a goal or target.
 __fallacy__ _n_ :four::hammer: _The lump of coding fallacy._